-Every gym can personalise the member experience.
+Every gym can personalize the member experience.
 Here’s how.

-In a world where personalisation is a key agenda point for every consumer-facing business, gyms have a problem: when it comes to their product, they are currently capable of little customisation, instead relying on brand messaging and aspirational imagery to differentiate and connect to people’s goals.
+In a world where personalization is a key agenda point for every consumer-facing business, gyms have a problem: when it comes to their product, they are currently capable of little customization, instead relying on brand messaging and aspirational imagery to differentiate and connect to people’s goals.

-This in the face of myriad digital solutions that deliver against the wellness agenda in a specific, measurable, personalised way.
+This in the face of myriad digital solutions that deliver against the wellness agenda in a specific, measurable, personalized way.

 Personal interaction in a gym environment is, currently, mostly found in the delivery of additional services such as personal training – and even here, it all too often falls short.